-The purpose of the District's Employee Handbook ("Handbook") shall be to create a fair and uniform system of rights, incentives, and work rules for current and prospective employees.
+The purpose of the District's Personnel Manual shall be to create a fair and uniform system of rights, incentives, and work rules for current and prospective employees.
 This manual applies to employees (collectively, "employee", "staff", "you", "they", "their") of Three Valleys Municipal Water District (collectively "TVWMD", "District" "we", "our").

 This manual describes many rules, policies and procedures regarding employment at TVMWD.
 It is important that new and existing employees read and understand the material within this manual.
-Employees should contact the General Manager or Human Resources with any questions relating to the Handbook.
+Employees should contact the General Manager or Human Resources with any questions relating to the TVMWD Personnel Manual.

-This Handbook is intended only to summarize and highlight the Handbook contents.
-No Handbook can anticipate every circumstance or question about personnel related issues and rules.
+This Manual is intended only to summarize and highlight TVMWD Personnel Rules.
+No Personnel Manual can anticipate every circumstance or question about personnel rules.
 TVMWD will address situations as we become aware of them, and we expect and encourage employees to bring to our attention any employment issues that need to be addressed.
 As circumstances change, the rules described in the manual may also change from time to time.
 TVMWD reserves the right to change, add to or discontinue any of the rules in this manual, as it deems appropriate.